campbe13/docker-ecq2020/flaskpy/README.md

 [Install](https://docs.docker.com/install/)

+__Note:__ note: If you have newly install docker, on \*nix, in order to run docker as a regular user you must add your userid to the docker group (then restart the shell) `sudo usermod -aG docker youruserid`  To check this you should see it as your group when you run `id`

-If you are newly learning docker I suggest you use the command line interface as it may be used anywhere.
+__Note:__ If you are newly learning docker I suggest you use the command line interface as it may be used anywhere.
 ## docker registry image repo
 It is available as a public image in my repo https://hub.docker.com/repository/docker/tricia/flaskpoc
 ### running a container from a hub image:
 If you don't want to clone this gihub repo you can run this image (provided docker is installed) use this command change hostport to whatever you want (high is eaiser wrt firewalls) docker will do port forwarding for you: